 Each year, in accordance with the School Act, the District is responsible for creating a budget plan for the upcoming school year.
 This plan is the culmination of a process involving presentations, input gathering sessions, discussions, and feedback.
-The goal is to develop Recommendations that balance the funding that is available with the expenses that are required to provide a quality educational experience for all students.
+The goal is to develop a Proposal that balances the funding that is available with the expenses that are required to provide a quality educational experience for all students.